near/docs/docs/develop/contracts/debug-locally.md

 npm i
 ```

-To fetch the transaction in problem, you need to provide a few things:
+To fetch the transaction in question, you need to provide a few things:

 - Sandbox node's home directory, which you were used to spin up the local sandbox node.
 - Accounts and contract accounts that were used during the transaction.